Percery/Perc.Vowable/README.md

 Plugins are entirely event driven, there are no hard dependencies.
 Each plugin can emit an event and any plugin may register a callback for such event.
 This architecture allows your code to be modular and decoupled.

-Script is ran entirely on your own computer, every piece of information is stored on your machine.
+Script is ran entirely on your own computer, every piece of information is stored locally on your machine.